 Returning to work or school after having a baby may be a stressful and hard time for you.
 When the time comes to return to work or school, it helps to be prepared.
 Research shows that women who breastfeed their children miss fewer days of work from caring for a sick child.
 Continuing to breastfeed and giving your child your breast milk has many benefits for you, your child and your employer.

-Health Canada promotes breastfeeding exclusively for the first six months, and continued breastfeeding for up to two years or longer with additional feeding of solid foods.
+Health Canada promotes breastfeeding exclusively for the first six months, and continued breastfeeding for up to two years or longer with additional feeding of solid foods when baby shows signs of being ready.

 Continuing to breastfeed your child past six months of age allows you and your baby to spend special time together.
 It also continues to provide nutrition and protection from illnesses for your child, as well as comfort and security as they explore and learn new things.